You have given it a thought and made a decision to start earning money using your artistic skills. Here is a to-do list to get you started:

 As for the tools, there are several choices.
 You could be a traditional artist and only paint with oils on canvas or watercolors on paper.
-You could draw caricatures with a pencil or ink comics.
+You could draw caricatures with a pencil or ink comic pages.
 There is a market for each of the above and some clients ask specifically for work done traditionally.
 The other option is to become a digital artist and create all of your work using a software like Photoshop, Illustrator or many others available.
-Selling digital art is easier because you don’t have to mail a physical copy of your artwork to your client, just a digital file.
-The cost of your tools should also be lower – you will need to invest in hardware and software but you won’t have to buy expensive paint, high quality paper and other traditional tools and accessories that need to be restocked often.
+Selling digital art is easier because you don’t have to mail a physical copy of your artwork to your client, just e-mail a digital file.
+The cost of your tools will also be lower – you will need to invest in hardware and software but you won’t have to buy expensive paint, high quality paper and other traditional tools and accessories that need to be restocked often.

 Create a portfolio

 A portfolio (a collection of your best work) is probably the most important asset when trying to get job offers.
 With a good portfolio you can get some great opportunities even if you have no experience at all.

 If you have already created drawings or paintings in the past then go through them and pick what you think is your best and most relevant work.
 If you are planning to be a logo designer but all you have are landscape sketches then you might want to create some logos first to put in your portfolio.
 It’s okay to include various kinds of work to show your versatility and skill but keep the main part relevant to the creative field you aim for.